 The Academy of Finland funds cutting-edge and innovative research aiming at significant scientific breakthroughs.
 Our funding is based on open competition and independent peer review.
 The Academy grants funding to the best researchers and research teams as well as to the most promising junior researchers through several funding instruments (see Appendix 1).
-Experts are invited to review the scientific excellence of the submitted funding applications.
-In most cases, the applications are reviewed in expert panels.
-However, external reviewers may be used to support the panel review or as independent reviewers.
+Experts are invited to review the scientific excellence of the submitted funding applications and rank the reviewed applications.
+In most cases, the reviews are finalised in expert panel meetings.

-After receiving the reviews, decision-making bodies (research councils or subcommittees) make the final funding decisions.
-The decisions are based on a peer review of scientific quality (and in a case of panel review, the panel ranking), but factors related to science policy may also influence the decisions.
+After receiving the panel review reports, decision-making bodies (research councils or subcommittees) make the final funding decisions.
+The decisions are based on a peer review of scientific quality and panel ranking, but factors related to science policy may also influence the decisions.
 Examples of such factors are the promotion of equal opportunities for all genders, the advancement of junior researchers' careers, and impact beyond academia.